svoisen/dotfiles/README.md

 2. Ensure go binaries are in the `$PATH`.
 3. Install dotbro: `go install github.com/hypnoglow/dotbro@latest`
 4. Install dotfiles `dotbro --config [PATH_TO_CONFIG_TOML]`

+## Post-installation

+1. Run `vim` to auto-install plugins as well as coc extensions.
+2. In `tmux`, run the command `prefix + I` to install tmux plugins.